 During the year, cadets may participate in provincial and federal approved First Aid training course, and receive either Emergency or Standard First Aid certification.
 Selected cadets may be chosen to participate in the regional competition.

 Ground School refers to the flight training that is held in the classroom, as oppose to flight training on an aircraft.
 Cadets in Ground School will learn about components and instruments of an aircraft, rules and regulations pertaining to flight, and meteorology to name a few.
-Currently, we are offering both the Senior and Junior Ground School.
+Currently, we plan to offer both the National Online (Senior) Ground School and Junior Ground School.

-Senior Ground School will be offered once weekly from Sep to Dec of the training year.
-Priority will be for cadets who are applying for Glider or Power Pilot Scholarship program.
-Junior Ground School will be offered once weekly from Feb to Apr.
+The National Online Ground School will be offered as a virtual, self-paced course from Sep to Dec of the training year.
+Only cadets who are applying for Glider or Power Pilot Scholarship program may participate.
+Junior Ground School may be offered from Feb to Apr.
 This will be open to any cadets who are interested in subject of aviation and/or potentially applying for the Glider or Power Pilot Scholarship next year.

 Range Team consists of cadets who practice marksmanship to enter regional or provincial competitions, under the supervision of a Range Safety Officer.
 Cadets who have passed the Air Rifle Handling Test may attend a range session for fun.
 Types of rifles used include a 22 caliber and an air rifle.